jamisoncozart/Using-the-GitHub-API-Tutorial/README.md

   default_branch: "master"
   __proto__: Object
 ```
 This is the object returned to me at index 0 of the array of repository objects the GitHub API responded with when I made my repositories request.
 There is some great data immediately available to us in this object.
-The `name:` key and `html_url:` key would be very useful to us if we wanted to display the name of our repository and make a clickable link to the URL of the repository. `description:`, `stargazers_count:`, and `languages_url:` will also be useful to us in displaying project data.
+The `name:` key and `html_url:` key would be very useful to us if we wanted to display the name of our repository and make a clickable link to the URL of the repository. `description`, `stargazers_count`, and `languages_url` will also be useful to us in displaying project data.

 Now that we have our GitHub data in JSON format, we need to loop through all of our GitHub repositories and sort our repositories.
 By default, the respository list comes sorted alphabetically, however, we can use `stargazers_count` to sort our repositories by number of stars, showing our most popular repositories first.
 Here's a few additional lines of code that takes advantage of the `Array.prototype.sort()` method:
 ```javascript